neurogym/neurogym/docs/envs.md

 ### PerceptualDecisionMakingDelayResponse

+Doc:

-Logic: Agents have to integrate two stimuli and report which one is larger on average after a delay.
+        Agents have to integrate two stimuli and report which one is

+        larger on average after a delay.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -1., float)

+        timing: Description and duration of periods forming a trial.

+        stimEv: Controls the difficulty of the experiment. (def: 1., float)

 Reference paper:

 [Discrete attractor dynamics underlies persistent activity in the frontal cortex](https://www.nature.com/articles/s41586-019-0919-7)

 Default Period timing (ms)